bartekjaszczak/practicestuff/README.md

 - coloured output with --colour option to control it
 - time rush mode (as many correct answers in given time)
-- various feedback options (to replace boring "Correct" and "Incorrect" messages)

 # practicestuff